 is a market structure in which many companies compete by offering a slightly different product.

 Monopolistically competitive industries share some of the characteristics of perfectly competitive and monopolistic industries.
 Would you consider the fast food industry to be perfectly competitive or a monopoly?
 Neither.
-Wendy’s, McDonald’s, Burger King, Pizza Hut, Taco Bell, A & W, Chick-Fil-A, and many other fast food restaurants compete for your business.
-Clearly none of these companies have a monopoly in the fast food industry.
-But the fast food industry is not perfectly competitive because all these companies offer similar but not a standardized product.
+Wendy’s, McDonald’s, Burger King, Pizza Hut, Taco Bell, A & W, Chick-Fil-A, and many other fast-food restaurants compete for your business.
+Clearly, none of these companies have a monopoly in the fast-food industry.
+But the fast-food industry is not perfectly competitive because all these companies offer similar but not a standardized product.
 Even those chains that sell hamburgers differ slightly.
 For example, Burger King emphasizes its flexibility when they market “Have it your way.”
 McDonald’s tries to appeal to children with Ronald McDonald, playgrounds, and Happy Meals.
-Each company is aware of what their competitors charge.
+Each company is aware of what its competitors charge.

 Many companies compete